Electroscope: Gold-leaf electroscope

-The gold-leaf electroscope was developed in 1787 by British clergyman and physicist Abraham Bennet, as a more sensitive instrument than pith ball or straw blade electroscopes then in use.
-It consists of a vertical metal rod, usually brass, from the end of which hang two parallel strips of thin flexible gold leaf.
-A disk or ball terminal is attached to the top of the rod, where the charge to be tested is applied.
-To protect the gold leaves from drafts of air they are enclosed in a glass bottle, usually open at the bottom and mounted over a conductive base.
-Often there are grounded metal plates or foil strips in the bottle flanking the gold leaves on either side.
-These are a safety measure; if an excessive charge is applied to the delicate gold leaves, they will touch the grounding plates and discharge before tearing.
-They also capture charge leaking through the air that accumulates on the glass walls, increasing the sensitivity of the instrument.
-In the precision instruments the inside of the bottle was occasionally evacuated, to prevent the charge on the terminal from leaking off through the ionization of the air.
+The gold-leaf electroscope was developed in 1787 by British clergyman and physicist Abraham Bennet, as a more sensitive instrument than the pith-ball and straw-blade electroscopes then in use.
+It consists of a vertical metal rod, usually brass, from which hang two parallel strips of thin, flexible gold leaf.
+A disk or ball terminal is attached to the top of the rod, where an electric charge can be applied or detected.

+The gold leaves are enclosed in a glass case to protect them from air currents.
+The case may contain grounded metal plates or foil strips beside the leaves.
+These provide a path for discharge if the leaves receive an excessive charge and can also reduce the accumulation of charge on the inside of the glass.
+In some precision instruments, the interior of the case was evacuated to reduce leakage of charge through ionized air.

-When the metal terminal is touched with a charged object, the gold leaves spread apart in an inverted 'V'.
-This is because some of the charge from the object is conducted through the terminal and metal rod to the leaves.
-Since the leaves receive the same sign charge they repel each other and thus diverge.
-If the terminal is grounded by touching it with a finger, the charge is transferred through the human body into the earth and the gold leaves close together.
+When the metal terminal is touched with a charged object, charge is transferred through the terminal and metal rod to the leaves.
+The two leaves then acquire charges of the same sign and move apart.
+When the terminal is connected to electrical ground, charge flows between the electroscope and ground, and the leaves return toward their initial position.